raspberrypilearning/flower-generator/en/step_8.md

 --- task ---

-Press `p` to see a grid of flowers:
+Press <kbd>p</kbd> to create a grid of flowers:

 ![a 4 x 4 grid of flowers](images/flower-pattern-rows-example.png)

 --- /task ---

+Do you want to speed up the drawing of the flowers?

 --- task ---

-Do you want to speed up the drawing of the flowers?
-Right-click on the `draw flower`{:class="blockmoreblocks"} definition block and choose **edit**.
-Tick the **Run without screen refresh** box.
+Right-click on the `draw flower`{:class="blockmoreblocks"} definition block and then click on **edit**.
+Click on the **Run without screen refresh** box.

 ![turn no refresh option off](images/flower-no-refresh.png)

-Now the flowers will be drawn more quickly.
+Now the flowers get drawn more quickly.

 --- /task ---

+You can also change the colour of the Stage.

 --- task ---

-You can also change the colour of the stage.
 Click on **Paint new backdrop**.
 Create an orange backdrop by using the Fill tool in Bitmap mode.

 ![paint new backdrop](images/flower-orange-backdrop.png)

-Using orange means that the numbers for different colours will match the ones for the petal.
+If you use orange for the backdrop and the Flower sprite, then the numbers for different colours will match for the sprite and the backdrop.

 --- /task ---

 --- task ---

-Now you can use the `set colour effect`{:class="blocklooks"} on the stage to change the colour of the backdrop.
+Now you can use the `set colour effect`{:class="blocklooks"} on the Stage to change the colour of the backdrop.

 ![stage sprite](images/stage-sprite.png)